-- under sections 102 and 103 of the National Electricity Law (NEL), to make the National Electricity Amendment (Minor Changes) Rule 2019 No. 9 ("electricity Rule") - under sections 311 and 313 of the National Gas Law (NGL), to make the National Gas Amendment (Minor Changes) Rule 2019 No. 4 ("gas Rule") - under sections 259 and 261 of the National Energy Retail Law (NERL), to make the National Energy Retail Amendment (Minor Changes) Rule 2019 No. 1 ("retail Rule").
+- under sections 102 and 103 of the National Electricity Law (NEL), to make the National Electricity Amendment (Minor change 2) Rule No. 4 2021 ("electricity Rule") - under sections 311 and 313 of the National Gas Law (NGL), to make the National Gas Amendment (Minor changes 2) Rule No. 1 2021 ("gas Rule") - under sections 259 and 261 of the National Energy Retail Law (NERL), to make the National Energy Retail Amendment (Minor changes 2) Rule No. 3 2021 ("retail Rule")

-The electricity Rule, the gas Rule and the retail Rule (together, the "final rules") correct minor errors and make non-material changes in the NER, NGR and NERR (together, the "Rules"), including to clarify the drafting of an existing provision of the NERR to make it consistent with changes made by the Estimated meter reads rule.
+The electricity Rule, the gas Rule and retail Rule (together, the "final rules") correct minor errors and make non-material changes in the NER, NGR and NERR (together, the "Rules").
 The final rules were proposed by the Commission and aim to promote clarity of meaning and remove identified errors in the Rules.

-The Commission considers that:
+The Commission considered that:

-- the electricity Rule will or is likely to contribute to the achievement of the National Electricity Objective (NEO) and therefore satisfies the Rule making test under section 88 of the NEL - the gas Rule will or is likely to contribute to the achievement of the National Gas Objective (NGO) and therefore satisfies the Rule making test under section 291 of the - the retail Rule will or is likely to contribute to the achievement of the National Energy Retail Objective (NERO) and therefore satisfies the Rule making test under section 236(1) of the NERL - the retail Rule is compatible with the development and application of consumer protections for small customers and therefore satisfies the Rule making test under section 236(2)(b) of the NERL.

-The electricity Rule, the gas Rule and schedule 1 of the retail Rule commence on 21 November 2019.
+- the electricity Rule will or is likely to contribute to the achievement of the National Electricity Objective (NEO) and therefore satisfies the rule making test under section 88 of the NEL - the gas Rule will or is likely to contribute to the achievement of the National Gas Objective (NGO) and therefore satisfies the rule making test under section 291 of the NGL - the retail Rule will or is likely to contribute to the achievement of the National Energy Retail Objective (NERO) and therefore satisfies the rule making test under section 236(1) of the NERL and the retail Rule is compatible with the development and application of consumer protections for small customers and therefore satisfies the rule making test under section 236(2)(b) of the NERL. - The electricity Rule, the gas Rule and Schedule 1 of the retail Rule will commence on 27 May 2021.
+Schedule 2 of the retail Rule will commence on 1 August 2021.